-Some opponents of the mandatory sentencing that is a feature of Bill C-26 have noted that the increase in costs to operate prisons will draw funds away from social programs, like improved education, health care and those addressing child poverty, which reduce crime.
-(60) Incarceration is seen as poor stewardship of both money and human resources.
+like those addressing improved education, health care and child poverty, which reduce crime.
+(74) Incarceration is seen as poor stewardship of both money and human resources.

 Other opponents of mandatory minimum sentencing have taken note of the fact that the United States, which has championed the use of such sentences for many years, is, in some cases, moving away from them.
 The thinking is that by depriving judges of discretion and forcing them to apply rigid and arbitrary sentencing rules, the United States built irrationality into its justice system.
 Yet, even though American courts mete out sentences that are double that of British and three times that of Canadian courts, the US violent crime rate is higher than in those two countries.
-In addition, while crime rates in both Canada and the United States have fallen almost the same amount in recent years, they did so in Canada without a massive increase in the prison population.
-(63)
+In addition, while crime rates in both Canada and the United States have fallen by almost the same amount in recent years, the incarceration rates in the two countries have followed different patterns: in Canada, unlike in the US, there has been no substantial increase in the size of the prison population.
+The canada is sentencing to the prison population.

-Opponents of the mandatory minimum sentences that are a feature of Bill C-26 point to two Department of Justice studies that conclude that such laws are not effective and are increasingly unpopular as crime-fighting measures in other countries.
-A 2005 study concluded: "There is some indication that minimum sentences are not an effective sentencing tool: that is,
+Opponents of mandatory minimum sentences point to two Department of Justice studies that conclude that such laws are not effective and are increasingly unpopular as crime-fighting measures in other countries.
+A 2005 study concluded: "There is some indication that minimum sentences are not an effective sentencing tool: that is, they constrain judicial discretion without offering any increased crime prevention benefits."
+A 2002 study, meanwhile, found that mandatory minimum sentences do not appear to deter crime.
+The reasons for this lack of deterrence include the fact that they bar judges from using their discretion to sentence individuals.
+As a result, prosecutors and police take up the discretionary role, often choosing not to charge people with offences that would automatically lead to a prison term.
+Mandatory minimum sentences also sometimes lower conviction rates, as juries refuse to convict